xfontr/crawlix/packages/core/README.md

 $ brew install pnpm
 ```

+### Recommended set up

+The package has been developed with Typescript, so we strongly recommend using an IDE compatible with TS that allows to see all the provided hints (such as Visual Studio Code).

 ### Define the correct NODE_ENV environment

 Depending on where you'll be using the script, you'll have to define the right NODE_ENV variable.
 This means: you'll need to create a .env file in the root directory and place a variable named as "NODE_ENV".